We seriously cannot imagine anything better than an Iceland honeymoon. Way to go! You have hit the nail on the head with this one.

 Siglo Hotel offers an opportunity to experience Iceland and a traditional fishing village during your Iceland honeymoon.
 Located in Siglufjörður, we are telling you, everything about this place is authentic and lovely.

-Now, Siglo Hotel is located a long five hours away from the airport in Reykjavík.
+Now, Siglo Hotel is located five hours away from the airport in Reykjavík.
 Siglufjörður used to only be accessible by boat and has only been open by road since 1967.
 So it is far, but the far-ness is part of what makes Siglufjörður so truly special.

 The hotel is right on the dock.
 Even though the village is so newly accessible, Siglo Hotel is very modern.
 If you take the time to get here, you are bound to love it.